-The Plan Bleu project is one of the Regional Activity Centres that feeds into the Mediterranean Action Plan (MAP) as an initiative under the United Nations Environment Programme ‘s (UNEP) Regional Seas Programme.
+Plan Bleu is one of the Regional Activity Centres that feeds into the Mediterranean Action Plan (MAP) as an initiative under the United Nations Environment Programme ‘s (UNEP) Regional Seas Programme.
 Its work is approved every two years by the contracting parties (including Malta) to the Barcelona Convention.

 - Observing environment and development to enlighten decision makers